sanscript-tech/orphan_support-php/Contributing.md

 * Wait for ***approval***.
 After it's assigned to you then move on further, fork the repository and clone it (if haven't yet done) and start your work according to the guidelines given in the [README.md](https://github.com/sanscript-tech/orphan_support-php/blob/main/README.md) of repository.

-## Steps to Contribute in GitHub Repository
+## Steps to Contribute in GitHub Repository:pushpin:

 ***If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/).***

 ### 1. Fork this repository 🚀

-Fork this repository by clicking on the fork button on the top of this page.
+* Fork this repository by clicking on the fork button on the top of this page.
 <p align="center">
     <img src="https://raw.githubusercontent.com/bhavesh1129/orphan_support-php/main/assets/img/fork.png"/>
   </a>

-This will create a copy of this repository in your account.
+* This will create a copy of this repository in your account.

 ### 2. Clone the repository 🏁